ruthussanketh/Code_Brewers2020/docs/states/state-description.md

 - **Clear Walls** - to B
 - **Draw Stops** - to St

-Clicking Draw Stop Button - to St
+clicking Draw Stop Button - to St

 before searching; drawing stop positions rather than walls by clicking - state St
 - **Start Search** - to N